AdroitAnandAI/Multi-Class-Sentimental-Analysis-Deep-Learning/README.md

-# Multi-Class Sentimental Analysis Deep Learning #
+# Multi-Class Sentimental Analysis with Deep Learning #
-## 5-class Sentimental Analysis using various LSTM Architectures and Comparison ##
+## Comparison of 5-class Sentimental Analysis using various LSTM Architectures ##

 ## Purpose ##

-To use different LSTM architectures having different number of layers and regularization tweaks to do multi-class sentimental analysis.
-Accuracy and loss are being analyzed for comparison between architectures.
+To use **different LSTM architectures having different number of layers and regularization tweaks to do multi-class sentimental analysis.** Accuracy and loss are being analyzed to compare these architectures.
 The implementation is done in Keras.

 ## Steps at a Glance: ##